 SwaddleDesigns Masks are designed by Lynette Damir, RN.
 SwaddleDesigns masks are fitted to minimize leakage around the nose, on the side of the face, and under the chin.
-Using the most-current research, SwaddleDesigns masks yield superior filtration of aerosolized droplets by using 3 layers of tightly woven 180 thread count cotton fabric compared to many other commonly used masks.
+Using the most-current research, SwaddleDesigns masks yield effective filtration of droplets by using 3 layers of tightly woven 180 thread count cotton fabric compared to many other commonly used masks.
 SwaddleDesigns face masks are comfortable, breathable, effective, with secure fit.

-The FAU results were consistent with the Wake Forest study that concluded tightly woven 180 thread count cotton fabric and cotton flannel were recommended fabrics to filter particles and droplets.
+Their results were consistent with the Wake Forest study that concluded tightly woven 180 thread count cotton fabric and cotton flannel were recommended fabrics to filter particles and droplets.
 The WF study highlighted that masks made using cotton knit fabric, open weaves and polyester fleece fabrics are less effective.
 “We do not want people to think that any piece of cloth is good enough,” summarized Dr. Scott Segal, M.D., Wake Forest Baptist chair of anesthesiology, who conceived of the idea.

 Stay Safe.
 Keep Calm and Mask On.

 An easy test you can do at home to check your mask is the Mask vs. Candle test that Bill Nye suggests.
 If you can easily blow out a candle while wearing a mask, your mask is not very effective and you should get a better mask.
 See how our masks perform against a cotton knit mask below.